nvietto/blog/content/blog/col2hcl/index.md

 ---
 title: "Understanding hex codes and col2hcl"
 subtitle:
-excerpt: "A tutorial on how to use col2hcl"
+excerpt: "A tutorial on the basics of hex codes and how to use col2hcl from {scales}"
 date: 2024-04-06
 author: "Nicholas Vietto"
 draft: false